 More details are on my Research Page

-et al., 2019, Requirement for PRC1 subunit BMI1 in host gene activation by Epstein-Barr virus protein EBNA3C., Nucleic Acids Res
+Farrell P, Paschos K, 2019, Requirement for PRC1 subunit BMI1 in host gene activation by Epstein-Barr virus potein EBNA3C, Nucleic Acids Research, ISSN:0305-1048

 et al., Essential role of inverted repeat in Epstein-Barr Virus IR-1 in B cell transformation; geographic variation of the viral genome, Philosophical Transactions B: Biological Sciences, ISSN:0962-8436